AletheiaWareLLC/SpaceJava/README.md

 SpaceJava
 =========

-This is a Java implementation of Space - end-to-end encrypted, blockchain-backed, digital storage.
+This is a Java implementation of Space - secure, private, storage.

 Setup
 =====